hcsaba1982/ms-advanced/advanced training/3-network-policies-advanced/README.md

 At this point you have locked down your cluster to the bare minimum communication.

-Let's repeat the test from app1 to the other pod in the same namesapce, and to an external destination we did in step 2.4 in the previous lab.
-Now those two must fail, as any communication that is not explicitly allowed is denied:
+Let's repeat the test from app1 to the other pod in the same namesapce and to an external destination we did in step 2.4 in the previous lab.
+Now those two must fail as any communication that is not explicitly allowed is denied.

 Let's remember our source pod testing name: